 When you appear before the local March Board of Review we advise you to bring information that helps to substantiate claims of over-assessment, such as photographs, appraisals, and/or listings of comparable sales.
 A Board of Review Petition will be required, obtainable at the time of appeal or print a copy from the link on the STC Website.
 Notification of the board’s decision is provided by mail no later than the first Monday in June.

 If you feel you did not receive the desired outcome through the local March Board of Review, you can proceed to the Michigan Tax Tribunal (MTT).
-The MTT requires a Property Tax Appeal Form to be filed by the deadline which is determined by the property classification, check the Important Dates link for deadline in the current year.
+The MTT requires a Property Tax Appeal Form to be filed by the deadline which is determined by the property classification, check the Important Dates link for the deadline in the current year.
 The final appeal dates to the Michigan Tax Tribunal and/or State Tax Commission vary so please check the State of Michigan website for these dates.

-Residential Parcels protest to the local March Board of Review and is required to protect your right to further appeal to the Michigan Tax Tribunal (MTT) for Valuation appeals and to the State Tax Commission for Classification appeals.
+Residential Parcels protest to the local March Board of Review and is required to protect your right to further appeal to the Michigan Tax Tribunal (MTT) for Valuation appeals and the State Tax Commission for Classification appeals.

 July and December Board of Review